AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

          icon: fa-rocket
          style: "color: cyan"

-The icons list is mandatory, and each ebtry must contain both an icon and a style entry.
+The icons list is mandatory, and each entry must contain both an icon and a style entry.
 It is recommended that quotes are used around the state names, as without these, YAML will translate states like ``on``  and ``off`` to ``true`` and ``false``

-The default sntry icon and style will be used if the state doesn't match any in the list - meaning that it is not necessary to define all states if only 1 or 2 actually matter.
+The default entry icon and style will be used if the state doesn't match any in the list - meaning that it is not necessary to define all states if only 1 or 2 actually matter.

 Mandatory Arguments
 ^^^^^^^^^^^^^^^^^^^